Inquest into a Wellington man's suspected suicide in secure unit begins

 A CCDHB staff member gave evidence at the inquest and said the assessment and treatment of Fischer "did not fall below expected standards".

-They said the DHB had accepted all findings and recommendations in previous reports into the death and responded accordingly.
+They said the board has accepted all findings and recommendations in previous reports into the death and responded accordingly.

-One report said the risk of attempted suicide should've been a more prominent feature in Fischer's management at the time.
+One report said the risk of attempted suicide should've been a more prominent feature in Fischer's management at the time and documentation surrounding risk management should've been better.

-The staff member said staff did appreciate risks and the past behaviours of Fischer.